Texas Tax Rate

 - Franchise tax is .375% for wholesalers and retail businesses and .75% for other non-exempt businesses.

 Understanding taxes in Texas can be tricky.
-Luckily, we’re here to save the day!
-Tax Pro Go, virtual tax prep offered by H&R Block.
-We’ll match you with a tax pro with Texas tax expertise.
+Luckily, we’re here to save the day with H&R Block Virtual!
+With this service, we’ll match you with a tax pro with Texas tax expertise.
+Then, you will upload your tax documents, and our tax pros will do the rest!
+We can help with your TX taxes, including federal deductions for paying state taxes.